ThinPrep Screen with Human Papillomavirus (HPV) Reflex

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-A negative human papillomavirus (HPV) test or Pap smear result does not preclude the presence of carcinoma.
-The false negative rates of the Pap test range from 15% to 30%; the false negative rate of the HPV test (Digene, Hybrid Capture II) is 1.1% to 7.5%.
+The Pap test is a screening test for cervical cancer with inherent false-negative results.
+A negative human papillomavirus (HPV) test or Pap smear result does not preclude the presence of carcinoma or intraepithelial lesion.
+The false-negative rates of the Pap test range from 15% to 30%.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.